kowalej/BlueMuse/README.md

 * liblsl32.dll was dependent on MSVCP90.dll and MSVCR90.dll, both of which I included in the project since these may not be available in the System32 folder on your machine (they weren't on mine).
 * The full dependencies of liblsl32.dll are: KERNEL32.dll, WINMM.dll, MSVCP90.dll, WS2_32.dll, MSWSOCK.dll, and MSVCR90.dll.
 Generated with dumpbin utility.

-# Troubleshooting
-### If your Muse is not showing up after searching for awhile:
-  1. Ensure Muse is removed from "Bluetooth & other devices" list in control panel.
-  2. Reset Muse - hold down power button until device turns off then back on.
-  3. Make sure Muse is within reasonable range of your computer.
-Some built in Bluetooth antennas are not very powerful.

-### Logs:
-The main app (BlueMuse) and LSL Bridge both write log files for various events and exceptions.
-These may help in troubleshooting issues.
-The files can be found within AppData:

-BlueMuse:

-*C:\Users\{Username}\AppData\Local\Packages\07220b98-ffa5-4000-9f7c-e168a00899a6...\LocalState\Logs\BlueMuse-Log-{Timestamp}.log*

-LSLBridge:

-*C:\Users\{Username}\AppData\Local\Packages\07220b98-ffa5-4000-9f7c-e168a00899a6...\LocalCache\Local\Locgs\LSLBridge-Log-{Timestamp}.log*

 ### Timestamp Formats:

 * BlueMuse High Accuracy (Unix Epoch Seconds UTC-0)